Montreal Canadiens and Toronto Maple Leafs Rivalry Returns

 The historic rivalry between the Montreal Canadiens and the Toronto Maple Leafs is the oldest in the NHL.
 The rivalry dates back to the NHL’s first season.
 There were only two NHL clubs in Canada until 1970 and most fans picked one franchise or the other.

-Since the 1967 win by Toronto, Les Glorieux has won 10 Cups, while the Leafs haven’t made it to a Final.
+Since the 1967 win by Toronto, Les Glorieux have won 10 Cups, while the Leafs haven’t made it to a Final.
 In recent years this rivalry has been even more one-sided.
 The Habs have won each of the last 14 encounters between the two teams.
 This led some to announce that the rivalry was over.

 The rivalry is back, though, and in a reversal of fortune it’s the Leafs that look like a team on the rise.